mik-tf/tfcloud-marketplace/backend/README.md

 # ThreeFold Cloud Marketplace Backend

-This is the backend for the ThreeFold Cloud Marketplace, implemented using a serverless architecture with Netlify Functions, Auth0 for authentication, FaunaDB for database, and Stripe for payment processing.
+This is the backend for the ThreeFold Cloud Marketplace, implemented using a serverless architecture with Netlify Functions, Auth0 for authentication, MongoDB Atlas for database, and Stripe for payment processing.

 ## Table of Contents